lhcb/glossary/glossary/p.md

 Centrally managed processing, via LHCbDIRAC, of Production Requests (p.md#PR).
 Examples of productions include: MC simulation, Reconstruction, Stripping, Working Group productions.
 A production is a combination of application steps.

+## ETA: Pseudorapidity {$ETA}

+The angle between a particle's trajectory and the beam axis, see [Wikipedia](https://en.wikipedia.org/wiki/Pseudorapidity).

 ## PS: Preshower Detector {#PS}

 The PS consists of scintillating pads and is placed after the [SPD](s.md#SPD) and before the [ECAL](e.md#ECAL).